 The nexus approach, that takes into account both the immediate and long-term needs to enhance peace, is a critical element in reversing these trends.
 Today, the nexus is an important topic in international relations, but while the concept is not new, the international community still struggles to operationalise it.

 The Nexus online course will introduce the approach in more detail, and look into some practical ways on how to apply this concept in practice.
-The course will last 3 weeks and include a public webinar, followed by 2 weeks of intensive interaction with experts in the field with whom you will be able to dive deeper into the subject.
+The course will last 3 weeks during which you will engage in intensive interaction with experts in the field.

 What will you learn?